halkyonio/operator/demo/README.md

 ```

 A few explanation is needed here in order to understand what we did within the different projects to configure them
-and to simplify the process to delpoy such a complex application on a cluster :-).
+and to simplify the process to deploy such a complex application on a cluster :-).

 As [Dekorate](http://dekorate.io) project supports 2 configuration's mode: `Java Annotation` or `Annotationless using property file`.
 When you prefer to use the `Java annotations`, then follow the instructions defined here after.